 Patients with cavernomas may present with new onset seizures, progressive neurological deficit and occasionally cerebral hemorrhages.
 Cavernomas tend to have repeated small hemorrhages that are rarely neurologically devastating.
 The annual risk of a cavernoma bleeding ranges from 0.2 to 2 percent.
 Cavenomas are usually diagnosed on MRI as they have a very characteristic appearance.

-The treatment strategy for a caveroma depends on its location in the brain and spinal cord.
+The treatment strategy for a cavernoma depends on its location in the brain and spinal cord.
 Cavernomas that are in surgically accessible regions of the brain usually can be removed with a reasonable degree of safely.
 If a cavernoma is located in the brain stem or spinal cord surgical excision carries a greater risk of post-operative neurological deficit.
-For this reason, cavernomas of the brain and spinal cord are frequently observed and surgical resection is reserved for patients who have repeated hemorrhages associated with neurological deterioration.
+For this reason, brain and spinal cavernomas are frequently observed and surgical resection is reserved for patients who have repeated hemorrhages associated with neurological deterioration.
 Surgery is the only available treatment for cavernomas and it is well documented that they do not respond to radiation therapy.
-Some families of patients with multiple cavernomas and/or multiple familty member with caernomas may benefit from genetic counseling.
+Some families of patients with multiple cavernomas and/or multiple family members with cavernomas may benefit from genetic counseling.